Cybergate9/driowww/services.md

 Some call this 'big data', or 'data science', or 'ETL', or 'middleware' -  we call it 'getting your job done'.

-In this, our initial phase of expansion, we're going to operate in 'internet only mode' - this keeps our overheads low and means we can pass this saving onto you.
+In this, our initial phase of expansion, we're going to operate in 'internet only mode' - this keeps our overheads low and means we can pass these savings onto you.

 We have a special interest in solving [data problems](/blog/2015-07-23/) in the cultural sector and for [Museums](/museums/) in particular.